Skip to main content

 using namespace std;

-What really matters in this file is that it provides an implementation of Chatbot::greet:
+What really matters in this file is the implementation of Chatbot::greet.

 CPP